-In profiling the victims, villains and heroes of fraud, the report provides Australian and New Zealand-based businesses with an opportunity to understand not only the impact of fraud, but how it takes root in organisations that are not prepared to battle it.
+Profiling the victims, villains and heroes of fraud, our biennial survey report provides Australian and New Zealand businesses with an opportunity to understand the impact of fraud and how it takes root in organisations that are not prepared to battle it.

-- $373 million stolen over the past two years.
+- $373 million stolen over the past 2 years.
 The average value of fraud loss is now more than $3 million.

-- 47 percent of respondents believe major frauds occurring due to deficient internal controls.
+- 47 percent of respondents believe major frauds occur due to deficient internal controls.
 However, strong internal controls and risk management uncovered the culprits.

-- Typical fraudster tends to be male, men are three times more likely to commit a fraud than women, greed and personal financial pressure are the most common motivators.
+- Typical fraudster tends to be male.
+Men are three times more likely to commit a fraud.
+Greed and personal financial pressure are the most common motivators.

-- Collusive fraud is growing, particularly collusion between employees and external parties, with technology advances and the increasing use of social media likely to result in more collusion.
+- Collusive fraud is growing, particularly between employees and external parties.
+Technology advances and increasing use of social media are likely to result in more collusion.

 - Australian and New Zealand organisations are increasingly exposed to tougher anti-bribery and corruption regimes in the countries in which they do business.
-However, they are often ill-equipped to deal with bribery and corruption.
+However, they are often ill-equipped to deal with it.